turingschool/front-end-curriculum/lessons/module-2/closures.md

 rent.incRent(2000);
 rent.getRent();
 ```
 ***Hint:*** `rentPrice` should return a series of functions for updating our confidental rent (the initial parameter).
+Take note of the dot notation used to invoked these private methods.

 </section>

 ## Closures for drying up code
-Consider this next example when looking at the next example: closures can 'partially apply' functions to 'lock in' arguments to make more reusable functions.
+Consider this when looking at the next example: closures can 'partially apply' functions in order to 'lock in' arguments to make more reusable functions:

 ```js
 const calculateTaxes = (taxRate) => {